 4. Go to a free classical lunch concert in Amsterdam

-You will be treated to a free performance of the Dutch Philharmonic Orchestra, the choir of the Dutch Opera or Opera Studio Netherlands.
+There is a free performance of the Dutch Philharmonic Orchestra, the choir of the Dutch Opera, or Opera Studio Netherlands.

 Wednesday Lunch Concert at Concertgebouw